AI Answering Service For Veterinary Clinics

 iando.ai identifies sick-pet vs. wellness vs. new client vs. refill vs. admin calls and captures the reason, pet details, and requested timing.

-Route urgency by your rules, not generic scripts
+Use your urgency rules, not generic scripts

 It uses your clinic-approved questions to gather context and escalates only when your protocol says it should.